willroberts/raven-shield-2020/SERVERS.md

 WantedBy=multi-user.target
 ```

 After changing `systemd` unit files, run `systemctl daemon-reload` to read them.
 This will let you run `systemctl start ravenshield` to start your server, and `systemctl enable ravenshield` to start it automatically.
 When the process crashes, it will automatically restart it (no more than one attempt every 10 seconds).

 When you finish, test your server and take note of your IP address and port number.

 ## Publishing Your Server

 Since OpenRVS 1.5, it is no longer necessary to manually get your server added.
 When servers come online, they self-register with the server list at https://openrvs.org/servers.
 If your server does not appear, it may be marked as unhealthy, or your client may still be using the old server list.
-Be sure the game ports on your server are accessible from the public Internet.
+Be sure the game ports on your server are accessible from the public Internet, and that the ports are configured as described above.

 Alternatively, you can use your server by directly joining its IP.